emencia/cookiecutter-djangocms3-buildout/docs/usage.rst

 deploy_host
     [Default: Empty]

+    Host where to to deploy project in integration mode (using ssh). prod_host
+    [Default: Empty]

-    Host where to to deploy project using ssh. changelog_mail_from
+    Host where to to deploy project in production mode (using ssh). changelog_mail_from
     [Default: Empty]